code-biscuits/js-ts-biscuits/README.md

 ![](./example.gif)

 ## Warning!
+JSON, JSX/TSX, Vue, and Svelte currently unsupported

+This extension has issues with those formats.
+We are currently planning specific plugins for those use cases.

+## Warning!
 Potential Plugin Conflict

 In the current implementation, code-biscuits prevent seeing GitLens annotations.
 Issue can be tracked here: